SiloCityLabs/blog/content/post/2019/2019-05-30-home-server-setup.md

 ## Security Camera Software

-ZoneMinder &#8211; &#8220;A full-featured, open source, state-of-the-art video surveillance software system.
+ZoneMinder &#8211; "A full-featured, open source, state-of-the-art video surveillance software system.
 Monitor your home, office, or wherever you want.
-Using off the shelf hardware with any camera, you can design a system as large or as small as you need.&#8221;
+Using off the shelf hardware with any camera, you can design a system as large or as small as you need."

 ## My Cameras